 Rani had worked as a secretary in a multinational company for 23 years.
-She retired upon reaching the age of 55 and received a gratuity of RM100,000.
+She retired upon reaching the age of 55 on 31.10.2011 and received a gratuity of RM100,000.

 As Rani retired at the age of 55 years and had worked with the same employer for more than 10 years, she qualifies for a full exemption on the retirement gratuity.